pat-nel87/pat-nel87.github.io/content/about.md

 Beyond cloud and automation, I’m also comfortable working with embedded platforms and low-level system architecture.
 I have experience with Yocto for building custom Linux distributions for embedded systems.
 My background in hardware, computer science, and system internals gives me a solid understanding of how software and infrastructure interact at a deeper level, allowing me to optimize performance, troubleshoot intricate issues, and build systems that integrate both hardware and software seamlessly.

 This ability to work across both high-level cloud environments and low-level embedded platforms gives me a unique perspective—allowing me to bridge the gap between infrastructure, automation, and system design.
-Whether I’m deploying scalable cloud workloads or optimizing firmware for resource-constrained environments, I apply the same core principles: efficiency, reliability, and maintainability.
+Whether I’m deploying scalable cloud workloads or optimizing firmware for resource-constrained environments, I apply the same core principles: **efficiency, reliability, and maintainability**.

 ## My Approach
 At the core of my work is a deep commitment to problem solving not just fixing what’s broken, but understanding the root cause, refining processes, and architecting solutions that stand the test of time.
 I approach challenges with a blend of pragmatism and curiosity, ensuring that every problem I tackle is an opportunity to improve systems, automate inefficiencies, and create scalable, resilient solutions.